sfiggins/katacoda-scenariosv2/kipday1/configmap/step3.md

 Pay careful attention with the indentation, the "env" block should be in line with the options "image" and "name"  since they are all part of a list of objects that belong to "containers".

-If we added every correctly we should be able to apply our manifest, if there is any type the kube-api will most likely complain and give a clue as to what we did wrong:
+If we added every correctly we should be able to apply our manifest, if there is any typo the kube-api will most likely complain and give a clue as to what we did wrong:

 `kubectl apply -f /root/manifests/challenge-app.yaml`{{execute}}